 Vertical/Uneven Bamboo

-• Use a tape measure and a marker to mark the desired length of each section of bamboo to be cut.
-It is recommended that each piece of bamboo be driven six to eight inches into the ground to ensure stability, so be sure to add this to the length of each section.
+- Use a tape measure and a marker to mark the desired length of each section of bamboo to be cut.
+To ensure stability, each piece of bamboo should be driven six to eight inches into the ground, so add this to each section's length.

-• Cut each piece of bamboo with a saw.
-Given the small diameter of most bamboo, any kind of saw will do.
+- Cut each piece of bamboo with a saw.
+Given the small diameter of most bamboo, any saw will do.

-• Drive each section of bamboo six to eight inches into the ground using a rubber mallet.
+- Drive each section of bamboo six to eight inches into the ground using a rubber mallet.
 If the sections are very thin, simply push them into the ground by hand.
-For added stability, use thin twine or wire to hold the bamboo sections together.
+Use thin twine or wire to hold the bamboo sections together for added stability.

 Criss Cross Bamboo Panel

-• Come up with the desired design.
-When it comes to woven bamboo, the sky is the limit — be creative!
+- Come up with the desired design.
+With woven bamboo, the sky is the limit—be creative!

-• Use a tape measure to determine how long the pieces need to be that will make up the frame of the edging.
+- Use a tape measure to determine the length of the pieces that will make up the edging's frame.
 The frame is the portion of the edging that will support the section.
-If the frame will be driven into the ground, be sure to add six to eight inches to the pieces that will be placed in the ground.
+If the frame is driven into the ground, be sure to add six to eight inches to the pieces placed in the ground.

-• Arrange the pieces of bamboo in the desired pattern and cut any of them if necessary.
-Use twine to attach the criss-cross sections of bamboo onto the frame.
-Now the bamboo panel is ready to be placed in the ground.
+- Arrange the pieces of bamboo in the desired pattern and cut any of them if necessary.
+Use twine to attach the crisscross sections of bamboo to the frame.
+Now, the bamboo panel is ready to be placed in the ground.
 Simply use a rubber mallet to drive the frame into the ground.

 Woven Bamboo

-• For larger woven bamboo edges, drive some kind of long, rounded wooden stakes into the ground a few feet apart.
-Be sure that one third the length of the stake is in the ground.
+- For larger woven bamboo edges, drive long, rounded wooden stakes into the ground a few feet apart.
+Be sure that one-third of the stake's length is in the ground.

 Inspirational Bamboo Garden Edging Photos